ayomidearo/backend-test-I/README.md

 This fictitious project is part of a larger plan to reuse templates for multiple properties.
 When authoring your CSS ensure that it is easy for another developer to find and change things such as fonts and colours.

+## How To Use

+1. Clone the repository

+2. run `npm install` in side the local file

+3. Get `client_secret.json` file from https://developers.google.com/sheets/api/quickstart/nodejs

+4. Rename `sample.env` to `.env` and update with necessary details

+4. run `node app.js`

 ## Good luck!